kamran-haider/kamranhaider.org/_posts/blog/2019-05-03-ml-generalizing.md

 This is the easiest situation.
 The simplest model easily captures the main trend in the data.
 Since, we are already at the lowest possible test error with the linear model, therefore, it isn't necessary to increase the model complexity.
 Even if we do so, nothing really changes.

-Let's repeat the same experiment but this time let's generate the underlying data from the non-linear function (which is a 10th degree polynomial).

-Now we see that both training and test errors decrease as we increase model complexity.
-As soon as we fit a 10th degree polynomial, we are all set, no generalization error.
-In other words, in the noise-less case, our problem simply reduces to making sure that our model belongs to the same class as the data generating function.

 ### Experiment 2
 * No noise in the data, $$\sigma = 0$$
 * Small training dataset, $$m_{train} = 10$$